lorenzwalthert/thesis-template-bookdown/README.md

   - Change a source file: In our template, the source of the body of the thesis is under `./rmd/`.
 For example, change `02-features.Rmd`.
-To make sure only files from this directory are used, get the devel versio of bookdown and add a corresponding configuration (for details, see <https://github.com/rstudio/bookdown/issues/242>).
+To make sure only files from this directory are used, get the devel version of bookdown and add a corresponding configuration (for details, see <https://github.com/rstudio/bookdown/issues/242>).
   - Re-compile the book using Cmd + Shift + B (for build) on a Mac and Ctrl + Shift + B on Windows / Linux.